MadsBKjaer/SPAC_week_4/README.md

 ## Workflow
 1. First iteration was focus on basic functionality.
 2. Second iteration is more focus on streamlining the code and writing doc strings with doc tests.

+## Future work
+* Split class into a Connection class and a database class to make them more manageable, maybe with some inheritance.
+* Finish rewriting and writing docs and doctests.
+* Make cursor.fetchall(), fetchone() and maybe reset() accessible from class.
+* Handle som exceptions when running commands more than once without resetting the database:
+  * Duplicate entires in unique columns
+  * Multiple primary keys defined.